lfoppiano/grobid-quantities/doc/guidelines.md

  </measure></measure>
 ```

-If there are no intermediary values, it\'s an argument for deciding to
+If there are no intermediary values, it's an argument for deciding to
 annotate an element as a list, for example this ranked list (issue [#65
 \<https://github.com/kermitt2/grobid-quantities/issues/65\>]{.title-ref}):